 Twitch is a live-streaming platform.
-It mainly focuses on video game live streaming, including the fast growing eSports scene.
-Alongside gaming and esports, you can find music, art, podcasts, talk shows and In real life content.
-The whole site is consumed either via video on demand or live streamed.
+It mainly focuses on video game live streams, including the fast growing Esports scene.
+Alongside gaming and Esports, you can find music, art, podcasts, talk shows and In real life content.
+Think Youtube, but live.

 They personally engage with the audience through their stream.
 All of it happening live.
 Many streamers are streaming full time, spending an up to 10 hours per day 6 days a week.
 Even 24 hour streaming marathons for special events or charity projects.

 Many streamers have grown huge audiences of highly engaged viewers and are amongst the international superstars of the internet era.
 Perhaps more interestingly though, is a huge number of streamers with small, niche audiences.
 These audiences are very receptive to advertising on Twitch and harness huge buying power.

 The user base on twitch is 82% male.
 The average age of a twitch viewer is 21.
 They have over 100 million monthly active users and 2.2 million monthly streamers.